groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/spreadsheetoptions/_index.md

 | countColumnsPerPage | int | The number of columns to include on each page. |

 **Returns:**
-[SpreadsheetOptions](../../com.groupdocs.viewer.options/spreadsheetoptions) - A new instance of the  SpreadsheetOptions  class for rendering a sheet into pages.
+[SpreadsheetOptions](../../com.groupdocs.viewer.options/spreadsheetoptions) - a new instance of the  SpreadsheetOptions  class for rendering a sheet into pages.
 ### forRenderingPrintArea() {#forRenderingPrintArea--}
 ```
 public static SpreadsheetOptions forRenderingPrintArea()